teticio/python-envy/README.md

 - Now activates whenever Python extension activates and not just on loading a Python file.
 - Made dependency on Python extension explicit.
 - Updated README and include screenshot.

+## [0.1.4]

+- Removed setting to enable / disable as use can enable extension globally or for workspace.